Cognitium Fast API Documentation

 import json

-url = "https://fastapi.cognitium.co.uk/api" # This is the default URL
+url = "https://fastapi.cognitium.co.uk/api" # Default Cognitium Fast API URL

 payload = {